Dear Strawberry Community.

 Fumigation is the main method to control such soil-borne pest and diseases.

-- you will be able to access your field end of this week/early next week
+You should still fumigate if following points are true:- you will be able to access your field end of this week/early next week

 - your planting date will be delayed max.
 1-2 weeks if you fumigate